Finnoy Travel - Travel Stories and Reviews

 Weather

 Tallinn is not far from Helsinki.
-Therefore, there is not much difference in terms of weather comparison between these two cities.
+Therefore, there is not much difference in weather comparison between these two cities.
 Though most of the time, you may expect a bit warmer in the Estonian capital than in Helsinki.

 Safety